What are the five stages of palliative care?

-Palliative care is crucial for those facing serious illnesses.
-It offers more than just medical help—it provides comprehensive support that improves quality of life.
-At MACG, we focus on personalised, compassionate care.
+Palliative care is crucial for those facing life-limiting illness.
+It offers more than just medical help — it provides comprehensive support that improves the quality of life for patients.
+At MACG, we focus on personalised, compassionate residential aged palliative care.
 We ensure that every resident and their families receive support that’s tailored to their specific needs.

-In this blog, we'll break down the five stages of palliative care:
+In this blog, we'll break down the 5 stages of palliative care:

 Stage 1 - Stable